Kraks/RefuncAAM/README.md

 #### Section 2.2

-In the transformation diagram, the starting point at the bottom left corner is concrete _abstract machines_. `src/main/scala/refunc/CESK.scala` contains a concrete CESK machine implementation (object `CESK`), and also a refunctionalized interpreter in continuation-passing style (object `RefuncCESK`).
+In the transformation diagram, the starting point at the bottom left corner is concrete _abstract machines_. `src/main/scala/refunc/CESK.scala` contains a concrete CESK machine implementation (object `CESK`), and also a refunctionalized definitional interpreter in continuation-passing style (object `RefuncCESK`).

 #### Section 2.3